-Calvin Harris Teases ‘Heatstroke’ In Collaboration With Pharrell Williams, Ariana Grande & Young Thug
+Calvin Harris Teases New Single ‘Heatstroke’ With Pharrell, Grande, Young Thug

 A post shared by Calvin Harris (@calvinharris) on

+Not many other producers can boast a record like that, but Calvin Harris can.
+Having most major labels at your beck and call is something not to be trifled with, and Calvin has made full use of his connections so far this year.
+Just take a look at “Slide” which featured Frank Ocean with Migos.
+Like, seriously?
+Who else could pull that off?

-After the rampant success of the single, Slide with Frank Ocean and Migos, Calvin Harris isn’t holding back and has just announced his next single which features some of the biggest names in music currently.
-The new single, “Heatstroke”, features Young Thug, Pharrell Williams, and Ariana Grande.
+After the rampant success of the single “Slide” with Frank Ocean and Migos, Calvin Harris isn’t holding back and has just announced his next single which features some of the biggest names in music currently.

-Calvin Harris and Pharrell co-wrote the song together featuring a myriad of different instruments – some of which were also used on Slide.
-While the public is immensely excited to hear something new from all of these artists putting their heads together, on the other hand, it’s also hoping that the single doesn’t end up overcrowded and incorporates a perfect blend of the different genres these artists are skilled in.
+Calvin Harris and Pharrell co-wrote the song together featuring a myriad of different instruments – some of which were also used on “Slide.”
+While the public is immensely excited to hear something new from all of these artists putting their heads together, they’re also hoping that the single doesn’t end up overcrowded and incorporates a perfect blend of the different genres these artists are skilled in.